What’s the difference between the Enneagram 1w2 and the 2w1? In this blog, we’re comparing the 1w2, The Advocate, with the 2w1, The Servant.

 This wing 3 gives you the desire to be the best at something.
 To them, being the most selfless is to be the best.
 This can make the 2 very image-conscious.

 If you are an enneagram 1 with a 2 wing, you won’t struggle with being image-conscious as much.
 But you will struggle more with your inner critic.

 That’s the difference between the 2w1 and the 1w2!
 Did this blog help you understand the difference between the enneagram 1w2 versus the 2w1?
 Leave a comment below!

-Download the Enneagram cheatsheets to overcome common mistypes and understand each enneagram simply.
-Just click here!
+Before you go, grab the free Enneagram Growth Hacker mini-course to overcome common mistypes and understand each enneagram simply.